Imbros Gorge

 The legend tells that two brothers were banished from Imbros, Turkey and lived in the Imbros village, Crete.

 The Imbros Gorge mule trail was the only connection between Chania and Hora Sfakion, before the road was built.
 Remains of this trail can be still seen.
-The gorge witnessed an evacuation of several thousands of British soldiers during World War II before heading to Egypt.
+The gorge witnessed an evacuation of several thousand British soldiers during World War II before heading to Egypt.